 Good SEO doesn’t happen in a vacuum.
 We have to evaluate what your competitors are doing so we can do it better.
-We have to understand your product or service, your business’s persona, and most importantly, your clients and customers.
+We have to understand your product or service, your business’s story, and most importantly, who your clients and customers are (not just demographically, but as humans).
 Again, the main purpose of your copy is to connect with your clients; nobody wants to do business with a faceless, robotic company that doesn’t care about connecting.

 Look at Amazon.
 Look at Apple.
 Look at my website.
 There are appeals to your emotions, a little pressure on your pain points, and solutions to your problems all rolled together into neat, readable packages.

 In order for a good copywriter to understand exactly what will give you the results you deserve, she needs to research your competition.
 She needs to get a feel for how you do things differently; she needs to get inside your industry to create a compelling message that actually drives people to work with you or buy your products.

 Raw Writing Ability in Copywriting

 In conjunction with expertise in SEO, market research and the psychology necessary to turn surfers into buyers, a good copywriter has raw talent.
 That’s not something you can learn from a book — it’s innate.